hiddenswitch/Meteor-Unity/README.md

  - In Meteor, disconnecting and reconnecting triggers a removal of all records and adding of all new records, as though a subscription was torn down and recreated.
 In Meteor-Unity, disconnecting does not result in removing records, while reconnecting will result in add messages / added called in observe handles.

 Compared to Meteor, Meteor-Unity has some limitations.
 It cannot simulate code yet, so database side effects must come from the server.
 It cannot handle documents that aren't explicitly typed.

+##### Tips

+ - Your websocket URL will be in the form of `ws://domain.com/websocket` without SSL, `wss://domain.com/websocket` with SSL, and `ws://localhost:3000/websocket` locally.
+ - If you're hosting on Galaxy, make sure to enable an SSL certificate when you add the domain to your Galaxy application.
+Otherwise, you will not be able to connect to your websocket server at all, regardless of the URL you use.
+ - Over cellular Internet, many providers degrade non-SSL traffic.
+Use an SSL certificate to improve your Websocket connectivity over 3G and LTE.
+ - Deserializing large amounts of JSON takes time.
+This occurs whenever you receive data from Meteor.
+If you need to transfer large amounts of data frequently to a Unity client, use a `sealed class`and use 1-letter field names for your documents.
+In the future, `struct` and Unity's built-in JSON will be supported to greatly improve performance.
+ - Keep your data structures simple: use arrays instead of generic lists and value types like `Vector3` instead of classes.
+This will help you get performance improvements in future releases, since most optimizations will only support simpler structures.
+ - Meteor cannot outperform UNET in latency, especially when responding to method calls from client to server.
+However, Meteor publishes are nearly as efficient as they can be.
+Consider whether for your purposes you need to write to databases, or whether or not you can use the `(publish handle).added`, `removed` and `changed` calls in your `Meteor.publish` function directly.

 ##### Getting Started